Professor Peter J. J. Kamp

 - Bland, Kyle (2006).Analysis of the central Hawke's Bay sector of the Late Neogene forearc basin, Hikurangi margin, New Zealand.

-- Whiteman, Ben (in progress).
+- Whiteman, Ben (submitted).
 Geological mapping in the King Country.

 - Beetham, Jesse (2016).
 Miocene stratigraphy and basin development, southern King Country, New Zealand.